Brian Parsons

 Budget: $35,000 annually

-ABLE is PlayStation’s employee network group for accessibility advocacy and disability inclusion.
-When I stepped into the role of President in May 2023, the group had 350+ members but minimal engagement, negligible business impact, and fractured alignment with corporate priorities — despite having the CEO as our executive sponsor.
+ABLE is PlayStation’s global employee network group for accessibility advocacy and disability inclusion.
+When I stepped into the role of President in May 2023, the group had over 350 members but limited engagement, little measurable business impact, and weak alignment with corporate priorities — despite having the CEO as our executive sponsor.

 Discover → Define → Iterate → Deliver → Measure